What is a Portfolio plan

 Over time, you may gain relevant knowledge on the work that your teams are doing.
 You'd typically know more than what the scheduling mechanism can determine — and more often than not, you'd know that a certain issue should be scheduled at a certain time, even if Portfolio schedules the issue differently.

 Unfortunately, in the current Portfolio plans, it's not that easy going against the automatic scheduling mechanism.
-You can't simply drag and drop an issue to its ideal schedule — and this is one of the things we've changed in the improved interface.
+You can't simply drag and drop an issue to its ideal schedule — and this is one of the things we're changing in the new planning experience that's coming.
+To see what's specifically changing, see Overview.

-This is how a Portfolio plan looks like, with the improved interface:
+This is how a Portfolio plan looks like, in the new experience:

 Configure plan settings, like the name of your plan, or the issue sources your plan is using.
 You can also delete a plan from the settings icon.